DerwenAI/textgraphs/docs/tldr.md

 _NLP parsing_, _LLMs_, _graph algorithms_, _semantic inference_,
 _operations research_, and also provides UX affordances for including _human-in-the-loop_ practices.

-The following demo illustrates a small problem, and addresses a much broader class of AI problems in industry.
+The demo app and the Hugging Face space both illustrate a relatively small problem, although they address a much broader class of AI problems in industry.

 This step is a prelude before leveraging
 _topological transforms_, _large language models_, _graph representation learning_,